macintAsh1984/TeachersPet/Sprint Planning Docs/Sprint Planning#2.md

 - [Completed the hi-fi Figma design] (https://www.notion.so/ashleys-workspace/Milestone-1-f9ac176336c24f648876866ccb21ecd0) for Teacher's Pet.

 **Sai Chamarty**
-- Will talk to Shreyas about testing our app
+- Talk to Shreyas and other Teaching Assistants about using Teacher's Pet.

 **Sukhpreet Aulakh**
-- Finished thinking and finding frameworks to use for the visual Queue officehours
+- Finished thinking and finding frameworks to use for the visual Queue officehours.
 - [Contributed Frameworks] (https://www.notion.so/ashleys-workspace/Milestone-1-f9ac176336c24f648876866ccb21ecd0) that Teacher's Pet may require.